KNM-93/KNM-93/README.md

 - 👋🏿 Hi, I’m Kaminda Musumbulwa!
-- 👀 I’m interested in designing mHealth applications.
+- 👀 I’m interested in designing mHealth applications to support the wellbeing of Black communities.
 - 🌱 I’m currently learning how to use R for Machine Learning techniques.
 - 💞️ I’m looking to collaborate on health research and tech implementation projects.
 - 📫 You can reach me via e-mail at kaminda.musumbulwa@gmail.com